iswaar/scripts/README.md

 # Still working on this
+# might rewrite this again to be nix compatible later, still unsure
 # This repository just has my scripts for my laptop. the only one here for now is for waybar (the custom waybar button).
 - [ ] Custom waybar button
   - [x] reload pywal